coreyp-at-msft/ws-upgrade-center/README.md

-# Migration Guide - Contributor Guide
+# WIndows Server Upgrade Guide - Contributor Guide
 Microsoft's Windows Server Upgrade Guide is hosted at http://upgradecenter.azurewebsites.net.

 The content repository for the Windows Server Upgrade Guide is hosted at https://github.com/coreyp-at-msft/ws-upgrade-center.